top of page

 How should I prepare for my evaluation?

-After you book your appointment, you will be sent a set of instructions for preparing for the cognitive evaluation, including how to access the Zoom platform, which will be used for the appointment.
+After you book your appointment, you will be sent a set of instructions for preparing for the cognitive evaluation, including how to access the telehealth platform, which will be used for the appointment.
 You may also be sent some testing materials by mail.
 Generally, patients should wear their glasses or hearing aids, if applicable, and take all medication as prescribed on the day of testing.
-We recommend using over-the-ear headphones that plug directly into your electronic device during the assessment, unless you frequently use Zoom and do not have any trouble hearing from your electronic device.
+We recommend using over-the-ear headphones that plug directly into your electronic device during the assessment, unless you frequently use Google Meet and do not have any trouble hearing from your electronic device.
 Regarding other technical preparations, we have created a document to help you get your electronic devices ready for the online appointment.
 We can also call you before your appointment for a "Tech Check" to make sure everything is ready to go.

 Do I need a computer for the appointment?

-Yes, but you do NOT need to be a technology wiz to use MHI & Neurobehavioral Associates services.
+Yes, for any telehealth sessions but you do NOT need to be a technology wiz to use MHI & Neurobehavioral Associates services.
 For cognitive evaluation appointments, you will need a computer or tablet with a screen that is at least 10 inches wide.
 This is the screen that you will see your neuropsychologist on.
 Setting up your devices should only take a few minutes.
-We email you simple written instructions on how set up access to Zoom.
+We email you simple written instructions on how set up access to Google Meet.
 If needed, MHI & Neurobehavioral Associates will call you before your appointment to help you with any technical issues.
 For treatment appointments and feedback sessions, you only need one device (e.g., phone, tablet, computer), though we recommend using a screen at least 10 inches wide.

 When do I need to pay and are fees refundable?